 Estimated Repair Cost

-3. Heat Pump Won’t Defrost
+3. Heat Pump Can’t Remove Ice Buildup

-- Your heat pump doesn’t have sufficient airflow because it’s obstructed by snow, bushes or yard debris.
+- Your heat pump doesn’t have enough airflow because it’s blocked by snow, bushes or yard debris.

-- Your gutters are leaking water on top of your heat pump, creating an icy buildup.
+- Your gutters are dripping water on top of your heat pump, causing an icy buildup.

-- A part is malfunctioning, which may include the reversing valve, relays, controls or sensors.
+- A part is malfunctioning, which may consist of the reversing valve, relays, controls or sensors.

 - The outdoor fan motor is damaged, dying or dead.